MicrosoftDocs/ai-builder/ai-builder-docs/add-inputs-prompt.md

 # Add text, image, or document input to a prompt

 You can enhance your prompts by allowing users or systems to input text, images, or documents at prompt runtime, whether in an app, a flow, or a copilot agent.
-By providing these input modalities, you enable the prompt to act on a diverse range of data types, thereby expanding the usability of the prompt.
+By providing these input modalities, you enable the prompt to act on a diverse range of data types, which expands the usability of the prompt.

 > [!IMPORTANT]
 > - AI Builder prompts run on GPT models powered by [Azure OpenAI Service](/azure/ai-services/openai/whats-new).